Coal0/Sew/README.rst

 Installing
 ----------

-Sew is now in PyPi.org!
+Sew is now on PyPi.org!

 .. code-block:: shell